Billy Name: Andy Warhol and the Factory

+Name was shy and spent most of his time at the Factory, but he introduced Warhol to a wide network of downtown artists, performers, and musicians through groups such as the Judson Dance Theater, Living Theatre, Poets Theater, and the circle of La Monte Young and Marian Zazeela.
+He also brought his amphetamine-using associates, known as the A-Men or the Moles, including Ondine, who became a central figure at the Factory.

 Name and Warhol were briefly lovers in 1964, but the romantic aspect of their relationship dissolved into mutual loyalty and admiration.
 Name later recalled, "He was an essential sexual entity.
 He was the essence of sexuality.
 It permeated everything.
 Andy exuded it, along with his great artistic creativity.
 Sexuality was part of the glamour—we expressed it like teenagers."
 His close friendship with Warhol—and his role in creating Warhol's artistic environment—provided him with a unique perspective of the Factory, with a particular focus on a core group of superstars who largely improvised before the camera.

-Andy Warhol's Index (Book), published by Random House, was produced under Name's direction.
+In 1967, Andy Warhol's Index (Book), published by Random House, was produced under Name's direction.
 He was also responsible for choosing the book's texts.
 In addition to Nat Finkelstein, Warhol stated that some of Name's photographs are included in the book.

-Name collaborated with Shepard Fairey with his photograph of Nico, singer with the Velvet Underground and part of the social circle of Warhol's Factory.
-His photographs appear in the gatefold sleeve for 1967 album The Velvet Underground and Nico (in collaboration Nat Finkelstein).
-He also designed the cover for the Velvet Underground's 1968 album White Light/White Heat and his photosgraphed was used for their 1969 eponymous third album.
+Name collaborated with Shepard Fairey on his photograph of Nico, singer with the Velvet Underground and part of the social circle of Warhol's Factory.
+His photographs appear in the gatefold sleeve for the 1967 album The Velvet Underground and Nico.
+He also designed the cover for the Velvet Underground's 1968 album White Light/White Heat, and his photograph was used for their 1969 eponymous third album.

-In 1970, Name moved out of the Factory.
-He left a sign on the door that read "Andy, I am not here anymore but I am fine.
+In 1970, Name moved out of the Factory, leaving a sign on the door that read "Andy, I am not here anymore but I am fine.
 Love, Billy."

-Later life
+Later years and death

 Name continued his photography and filmmaking endeavors at his Poughkeepsie home.

 In 1988, he became the associate director of the Mid-Hudson Arts and Science Center in Poughkeepsie.

 In 1989, Vassar College in Poughkeepsie hosted the exhibition "The Billy Name Collection from the Warhol Factory: The Silver Era."

 In 1994, he produced a short-lived (5-8 episodes) cable television series The Bunka Krunka Show on TCI Cable Channel 32.
 He worked with Emmy Award-winning video editor Nicholas Apuzzo as well as film and video editor Nick Stamper.
 No known archive recordings exist.

-In 1997, the exhibition "Billy Name: Factory Fotos 1963-1968" was held at The Andy Warhol Museum in Pittsburgh.
+In 1997, Billy Name: Factory Fotos 1963–1968 was exhibited at London's Institute of Contemporary Arts before traveling to The Andy Warhol Museum in Pittsburgh.
+To coincide with the show, All Tomorrow's Parties: Billy Name's Photographs of Andy Warhol's Factory was published.

 In 2014, the Milk Gallery in New York hosted the photography exhibition "Billy Name: The Silver Age."

-Death

-Name died on July 18, 2016, in Poughkeepsie, New York.
+Name died of heart failure on July 18, 2016, in Poughkeepsie, New York.